aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/custom_output_format.rst

        File name and extension does not matter for the template file.

-Now I can run scancode using my newly created template:
+Now I can run ScanCode using my newly created template:

 ::